hstormo/odin-imgui/README.md

 # Odin ImGui

+## Notice [Fork]

+This is a fork of [Nadako's Odin Imgui](https://gitlab.com/nadako/odin-imgui), which is itself a fork of [L4's Odin Imgui](https://gitlab.com/L-4/odin-imgui).

+This adds support for SDL3 using `sdl3.Renderer`, which is currently lacking from both other versions of the repository.

 ## Generated Dear ImGui bindings using dear_bindings

  - Generates bindings for the and `docking` ImGui branche, using [`dear_bindings`](https://github.com/dearimgui/dear_bindings)
 	- No longer supports `master` branch.
  - Contains bindings for most of the Dear ImGui implementations
 	- All backends which exist in `vendor:` have bindings
-	- These include: `vulkan, sdl2, opengl3, sdlrenderer2, glfw, dx11, dx12, win32, osx, metal, wgpu`
+	- These include: `vulkan, sdl2, sdl3, opengl3, sdlrenderer2, glfw, dx11, dx12, win32, osx, metal, wgpu`
  - Compiles bindings as well as any wanted backends
  - Tested on Windows, Linux, and Mac
  - Includes several examples which can be used as a reference